boulund/tentacle/documentation/source/installation.rst

   (tentacle_env)[$TENTACLE_ROOT]$ rundir/tests_local.py

 This will fire off a tests for each mapper to verify that the pipeline runs as intended locally on your computer.
+Note that these tests will fail if the mappers are not installed.